rajarshisaha95/DistOptConstrComm/README.md

 1. Run **SVM_simulations_MNIST.m** as a standalone script.

-Codebase to be updated soon.
 We would appreciate if you reach out and report any issues.